There are some simple changes you can make that will make a big difference to your single-use plastic consumption. Here are our top suggestions:

 • Separate food waste from general refuse for composting

-• Use local terracycle collection points for items not accepted by local council recycling schemes e.g. milk bottle lids, crisp packets, bread bags, dental care, cleaning packaging, baby food pouches etc
+• Use local terracycle collection points for items not accepted by local council recycling schemes e.g. crisp packets, dental care, cleaning packaging etc

 • Get creative with plastic waste and turn it into something new